MicrosoftDocs/microsoft-salescopilot-docs/articles/deploy-viva-sales-d365.md

 ## Automatic installation

 To make onboarding to Sales Copilot easier for select organizations, Microsoft automatically installs Sales Copilot for all users with an appropriate license.
 The license can either be a Sales Copilot license or a product that includes Sales Copilot such as Dynamics 365 Sales Enterprise or Dynamics 365 Sales Premium.
+In some cases, the Power Platform licensees can also get Sales Copilot automatically installed.
+These users can start using basic capabilities of Sales Copilot such as email drafting and email summarization without signing in to their CRM.
+If your users are using a non-qualifying Dynamics 365 license, Salesforce CRM, or Power Apps, you can visit the [pricing page](https://www.microsoft.com/ai/microsoft-sales-copilot#featuresandpricing) for information about license cost.

 Auto installation is rolled out in phases to select organizations.
 Organization receives a notification in both the **Microsoft 365 admin center** and the **Power Platform admin center**.
 Each organization can opt out of auto installation in the specified period of time.
 Once the capability is rolled-out, the Outlook add-in and Microsoft Teams app can't be uninstalled from **Microsoft 365 admin center**, but users can choose to uninstall them from their respective Outlook and Teams clients, and a new install won't be performed automatically.